 Quick Fix Gumbo

 I love gumbo.
 It’s my number one go-to Cajun dish.
-And to really make a great gumbo you need to devote some time (and love) for it to really be something special.
-Give me a cold winter’s day and I won’t hesitate to take that time, but sometimes, I just don’t have the luxury.
+And to really make a great gumbo you need to devote some time for it to really be something special.
+Give me a cold winter’s day and I won’t hesitate to take that time.
+But sometimes, I just don’t have the luxury.
 That’s where my quick fix gumbo comes in.
 All the flavors of a full-blown gumbo, but it takes a lot less time.

 Quick Fix Gumbo